 In this post, we’ll outline how you can improve your conversion rate optimisation with some ideas that are easy to implement and track.

 To start improving your CRO, you need tools and analysis.

 - RJ Metrics

-There are more, and depending on your business size, type and traffic you’ll need to determine which is best for you.
-For most companies Google Analytics is plenty.
-If you want to have a cohort analysis, using a combination of Google Analytics and KissMetrics will do the trick.
+For most companies, Google Analytics is robust enough to provide ample reporting and metric analysis.
+If you want a cohort analysis, using a combination of Google Analytics and KissMetrics will do the trick.

 - Qualaroo offers online surveys that allow you to ask questions on specific pages or at specific points in your funnel.

 - Survey Monkey is an online survey tool, which helps create surveys, customer feedback and market research via email and social media.

 - SurveyGizmo is a software company focusing on creating online surveys, questionnaires, and forms for capturing and analysing data.